-HKScan's long history started on 11 January 1913, when about twenty livestock farmers from the south-west of Finland founded Lounais-Suomen Osuusteurastamo.
+HKScan's journey into an international listed company started in January 1913, when about twenty farmers from the south-west of Finland founded Lounais-Suomen Osuusteurastamo.

 The food industry expert turns 100

 HKScan turned one hundred years old on 11 January 2013.
 Precisely a hundred years earlier, about twenty livestock farmers from the south-west of Finland signed the documents that established a provincial slaughterhouse company.
 Over one hundred years, the company has grown into the present-day international food company HKScan, one of Northern Europe's leading food industry experts.

 HKScan and its largest owner, LSO Osuuskunta – composed of meat producers, share a history and therefore also this centennial.

 The history book, released on the 100th anniversary, is studied by Hannu Kottonen, HKScan's CEO (on the left), Jari Koskinen, Minister of Agriculture and Forestry, who opened the festive year, and Veikko Kemppi, CEO of LSO Osuuskunta.

 HK Rypsiporsas® was HK Ruokatalo's most notable product launch in 2011.
 It is a new kind of pork meat, in which special attention has been paid to the natural composition of fat.